-Recognizing that sexual harassment is both a real and a difficult problem, the College has developed a well-defined, resolution-oriented procedure to respond to complaints of sexual harassment.
+Recognizing that sexual harassment is a real and complex problem, the College has developed internal policies and procedures that provide a prompt, fair, and impartial process for all involved.
 Any such procedure must emphasize accessibility, private reporting, and the protection of civil rights, civil liberties, and academic freedoms.
-This can be accomplished by providing maximum access to the resources of the College to those who feel they have been harassed and to offer a procedure that is clear, understandable, and fair to those whose behavior is called into question.
+This can be accomplished by providing full access to the resources of the College to those involved in incidents of sexual harassment, discrimination, or retaliation.
+The college offers a clear, understandable, and fair procedure to those involved in these incidents.

-Any student, faculty, or staff member who needs more information regarding sexual harassment can contact Cecilia Quiroz, Title IX Coordinator, at 520-494-6456.
-A detailed sexual harassment complaint procedure can also be obtained from this office.
+Any student or employee needing more information regarding how to address sexual harassment, discrimination, or retaliation incidents should contact Laura Shepherd, Title IX Coordinator, at (520) 494-5106/ (520) 840-1175 (text) or TitleIX@centralaz.edu.
+A detailed sexual harassment complaint procedure can also be obtained from this office or is viewable in Title IX Procedure.